Everything you ever needed to know about cognac: What is it? Where is it made? How is it classified?

 As champagne is to bubbles and scotch is to whisky, cognac is to brandy.

-Unlike brandy (a.k.a distilled wine), cognac is made exclusively from specific white wine grapes grown only in the Cognac region of France, and must be twice distilled in copper pot stills, and aged in oak barrels for at least two years with wood sourced only from the Tronçais and Limousin oak forests for extra flavour.
-(Pictured below: barrel aging at the Rémy Martin distillery in Cognac)
+But unlike brandy (aka distilled wine), cognac is made exclusively from specific white wine grapes grown only in the Cognac region of France, and must be twice-distilled in copper pot stills, and aged in oak barrels for at least two years with wood sourced only from the Tronçais and Limousin oak forests for extra flavour.

 During each cognac distillation, the first and last results are discarded to capture only the balanced “heart”.
 The resulting spirit is called the eau-de-vie, or “waters of life”.
 Twelve kilos of grapes are required to produce a single litre of eau-de-vie, which has an alcohol component of around 70 percent.